Dutch Fund for Climate and Development (DFCD)

 ongoing

-SNV has partnered with World Wildlife Fund Netherlands (WWF), Climate Fund Managers (CFM), and FMO, Dutch entrepreneurial development bank (lead organisation) to manage the Dutch Fund for Climate and Development (DFCD).
+SNV has partnered with the World Wide Fund for Nature Netherlands (WWF-NL), Climate Fund Managers (CFM), and FMO, the Dutch entrepreneurial development bank (lead organisation), to manage the Dutch Fund for Climate and Development (DFCD).

-Investments made by the DFCD consortium parties seek to improve the wellbeing, economic prospects and livelihoods of vulnerable groups – particularly women and children – and enhance the health of critical ecosystems – from water basins to rivers, tropical rainforests and marshland.
-The DFCD’s activities help protect communities and cities from the increasing frequency of extreme weather events and strengthen biodiversity in areas that also provide people with water, food, and economic opportunities.
+Investments made by the DFCD consortium parties seek to improve the well-being, economic prospects, and livelihoods of vulnerable groups—particularly women and children—and enhance the health of critical ecosystems, from water basins to rivers, tropical rainforests, and marshland.
+The DFCD’s activities help protect communities and cities from the increasing frequency of extreme weather events and strengthen biodiversity in areas that provide people with water, food, and economic opportunities.

 The challenge

 Climate change poses an unprecedented threat to humanity in the twenty-first century.
 We need to adapt our systems to climate change and increase resilience amongst people living in poverty and vulnerable groups.
-To date, there is a notable shortfall in funding and a dominant focus on climate mitigation by global financing parties to date.
-To overcome the funding gap, we need to stimulate private sector investments in climate change adaptation innovations and scale viable business cases.
+There has been a notable shortfall in funding and a dominant focus on climate mitigation by global financing parties.
+To overcome the funding gap, we must stimulate private sector investments in climate change adaptation innovations and scale viable business cases.
 Within this context, SNV’s role in co-managing the DFCD’s Origination Facility seeks to identify projects and carry out (pre-) feasibility development activities.
-ADD PHASE 2
+In its second phase (2024-2027), there is a strengthened emphasis on gender and social inclusion (GESI), climate adaptation, biodiversity and food securit

 The approach